Namchee/tetikus/README.md

 Name | Description
 ---- | -----------
-(default slot) | Determines the cursor shape to be used. ⚠️ __Currently, using this slot will render any previously defined behaviors invalid.
+(default slot) | Determines the cursor shape to be used.
+The default shape is a perfect circle ⚠️ __Currently, using this slot will render any previously defined behaviors invalid.
 Any transition MUST be handled by yours truly__ ⚠️
 `contents` | Content to be displayed with the cursor

 ## Events